ivangfr/graalvm-quarkus-micronaut-springboot/producer-consumer/README.md

 # graalvm-quarkus-micronaut-springboot
 ## `> producer-consumer`

-In this example, we will implement three versions of a producer and a consumer applications using `Quarkus`, `Micronaut` and `Spring Boot` Frameworks.
+In this example, we will implement three versions of `producer - consumer` applications using `Quarkus`, `Micronaut` and `Spring Boot` Frameworks.

 ## Applications